rosedj1/CMSOfficeHours/Programming/Python/Python_Basics.md

 # Python Basics

+## Resources and Tutorials

+- For all your Python needs: [Real Python](https://realpython.com/python-first-steps/).

 Use **Python3**, since Python2 is no longer supported.

 Boot up the Python interpreter by typing `python` into your shell.
 You'll see something like this: